IBM/wx-ibmcloud-solutions-scc/docs/lab/2_2-exam-scan-results.md

 2. Make sure you are on the instance that corresponds to your group number

-3. Navigate to **Attachments (A)** and click **Create (B)**
+3. Navigate to **Attachments (A)** and click **Create (B)** Attachments connect profiles and scopes to tell Security and Compliance Center what to evaluate.
+You then specify which parameters to examine.

     ![alt text](../images/2.2.3.png)